launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

 #### 3.5.4 Deploy the ECS Platform service

 Deploy the ECS Platform service.
 This is the actual ECS cluster and related infrastructure.

-If you skipped the previous step, ensure you are in the newly created repository's directory.
+If you skipped the previous step, ensure you are in the newly created repository's directory. `cd launch-demo-ecs-platform`

 ```
 $ launch terragrunt --target-environment sandbox --platform-resource service --apply --generation
 ```